Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Results: Fluctuations scaling

 As discussed in Sec.~\ref{subsec:tsm}, the contribution to noise originating from stochastic switching between fixed points can be approximately described using an effective two-state model.
 This suggests that we can approximate noise in the whole range of $h$ by adding this contribution to path integral results.
 We verify this in Fig.~\ref{fig:hdep-sum}; here we present a smaller range of $h$ than in Fig.~\ref{fig:hdep} to better visualize the noise peak.
 As shown, the applied approximation reproduces well the noise behavior, with the quantitative agreement improving for large $N$.

-Let us now focus on the finite-size scaling of current fluctuations in the nonequilibrium case.
-First, in Fig.~\ref{fig:scaling-var-field}, we present the scaling of the current variance evaluated exactly at the phase transition point ($h=0$).
-As shown, fluctuations exhibit nonmonotonic behavior: they first increase but later decrease with $N$, tending to saturate at some finite value.
-This saturation value is higher for effective temperatures closer to $T_c$, where fluctuations diverge polynomially.
-This differs significantly from previously considered models of phase transitions, where current fluctuations diverged either polynomially~\cite{nguyen2018phase,oberreiter2021stochastic,remlein2024nonequilibrium,kewming2022diverging} or exponentially~\cite{nguyen2020exponential,remlein2024nonequilibrium,kewming2022diverging,fiore2021current} at the phase transition point.
+At first glance, the behavior of the heat current fluctuations out of equilibrium (the presence of the noise peaks) may appear to be similar to the one observed at the critical isotherm (Sec.~\ref{subsec:critical-isotherm}).
+However, there are crucial differences.
+First, as shown in Fig.~\ref{fig:scaling-var-field}, the current variance does not diverge with system size when evaluated exactly at the phase transition point ($h=0$).
+This differs from the behavior at the critical point (continuous phase transition) where the fluctuations diverge polynomially (Fig.~\ref{fig:scaling-var-temp}).
+Instead, fluctuations exhibit nonmonotonic behavior: they first increase but later decrease with $N$, tending to saturate at some finite value.
+This saturation value is higher for effective temperatures closer to $T_c$, where fluctuations diverge.
+We notice that this behavior of fluctuations differs significantly from previously considered models of phase transitions, where current fluctuations diverged either polynomially~\cite{nguyen2018phase,oberreiter2021stochastic,remlein2024nonequilibrium,kewming2022diverging} or exponentially~\cite{nguyen2020exponential,remlein2024nonequilibrium,kewming2022diverging,fiore2021current} at the phase transition point.
 In particular, even though the system exhibits a stochastic switching between fixed points, this does not lead to noise enhancement.
 This can be explained using the two-state model: for $h=0$, both fixed points are associated with the same heat current value, and thus the prefactor $\langle \dot{q}_1 \rangle_+-\langle \dot{q}_1 \rangle_-$, appearing in formula~\eqref{eq:vartsm} for the current variance, disappears.